eusoubrasileiro/geonumerics/README.md

 http://geophypython.blogspot.com.br/

-Nowadays added /pyutils/ and /ipython_notebooks/ this repo is a *sandbox*.
+Nowadays /pyutils/, /ipython_notebooks/ shows this repo is a *sandbox*.
+Also fatiando *sandbox*.